 Welcome to First Nations Food, Nutrition & Environment Study (FNFNES)

-The FNFNES releases the regionally representative results for Ontario!
-Check out the Document Download section for copies of the latest report and for the reports from previous regions.
+The FNFNES releases the regionally representative results for Alberta Check out the Document Download section for copies of the latest report and for the reports from previous regions.

 Newly released infographic highlighting the data collected to date over the first 5 year period available here.